Gatineau: History

-Gradually French Canadians also migrated to the township; their proportion of the population increased from 10% in 1850, to 50% in 1870, and 90% in 1920.
+Gradually, French Canadians also migrated to the township; their proportion of the population increased from 10% in 1850, to 50% in 1870, and 90% in 1920.
+Industrial development in the mid-19th century attracted large numbers of French-Canadian workers to Hull.

 The Gatineau River, like the Ottawa River, was a basic transportation resource for the draveurs, timber rafters who transported logs via the rivers from lumber camps to downriver destinations.
 (The Gatineau River flows south into the Ottawa River, which flows east to the St. Lawrence River near Montreal.)
 The log-filled Ottawa River, as viewed from Hull, was featured on the back of the Canadian one-dollar bill; the paper money was replaced by a dollar coin (the "loonie") in 1987.
 The last of the dwindling activity of the draveurs on these rivers ended a few years later.

-Nothing remains of the original 1800 settlement of Hull.
-The downtown Vieux-Hull sector was destroyed by a destructive fire in 1900.
-It also destroyed the original pont des Chaudières (Chaudière Bridge).
-The bridge was rebuilt to join Ottawa to Hull at Victoria Island.
+Very little remains of the original 1800 settlement of Hull because the oldest sectors of the town were destroyed by several fires, especially the destructive fire in 1900.
+The fire also seriously damaged the pont des Chaudières (Chaudière Bridge), but the bridge was rebuilt to join Ottawa to Hull at Victoria Island.

 In the 1940s, during World War II, Hull, along with various other regions within Canada, such as Saguenay–Lac-Saint-Jean, and Île Sainte-Hélène, was the site of prisoner-of-war camps.
 Hull's prison was identified only by a number, as were Canada's other war prisons.
 The prisoners of war (POWs) were organized by nationality and status: civilian or military status.
 In the Hull camp, POWs were mostly Italian and German nationals who were detained by the government as potential threats to the nation during the war.
 As a result of the Conscription Crisis of 1944, Canadians who had refused conscription were also interned in the camp.
 The prisoners were required to perform hard labour, which included farming and lumbering the land.

 During the 1970s and early 1980s, the decaying old downtown core of Hull was redeveloped.
-Old buildings were demolished and replaced by a series of large office complexex.
-In addition some 4,000 residents were displaced, and many businesses uprooted along what was once the town's main commercial area.
+Old buildings were demolished and replaced by a series of large office complexes.
+In addition, some 4,000 residents were displaced, and many businesses uprooted along what was once the town's main commercial area.

-On 11 November 1992, Ghislaine Chénier, Mayoress by interim for the city of Hull, unveiled War Never Again, a marble stele monument that commemorates the cost of war for the men, women and children of Hull.
+On 11 November 1992, Ghislaine Chénier, Mayor by interim for the city of Hull, unveiled War Never Again, a marble stele monument that commemorates the cost of war for the men, women and children of Hull.